Skip to main content

 Returns:

-A reference to the item at the given index.
+A reference to the element at the specified index.

-Get a Reference to the element at the given index.
+Gets a reference to the element at the given index with compile-time bounds checking.

 Parameters: